Noel Murphy (musician)

 Murphy has appeared on over 300 television programmes and has broadcast on radio over 2,000 times.
 His television appearances have included two comedies with Eric Sykes for ITV and playing a navvy in The Gathering Seed, on BBC Two.
 His one-man shows have appeared on Grampian, Trinidad, Southern and Danish television.

 His singing career was interrupted for five years from 1982, due to an accident in which he swallowed broken glass, which had found its way into the beer served to him at a charity dinner in a Manx hotel.
-He retired in 2005 due to health reasons.
+He retired in 2005 for health reasons.